MarginOpenSource/community-strategies/margin_community_strategies/cycle_grid_martingale_strategy/readme.md

 ## Known issue

-In margin not work more than one Python bot at the same time
+* In margin not work more than one Python bot at the same time

+* Sometimes skips the partial fill signal from the margin layer
+* Sometimes fill signal from the margin come with a delay
+* Memory leak

-Some function can not be use under Windows.
+* Some function can not be use under Windows.
 I faced a problem use sqlite3 module in margin environment under Windows.
 You can try or resolve it.

 - Telegram control
 - Collection cycle data for external analytics

 ## Target
 * Extended testing capabilities
 * Optimization ideas
-* Several users is more reaction from margin support
+* Several users raise reaction from margin support
 * Resources for development
-* Quickly get fault tolerance profitable system
+* Get fault tolerance profitable system

 ## Referral code
 For 10% discount on [margin](https://margin.de) license and support this project you can use coupon code **Margin9ateuE**

-Also, you can start margin on [Hetzner](https://hetzner.cloud/?ref=uFdrF8nsdGMc) cloud VPS only for 4.19 € per month
+Also, you can start margin on [Hetzner](https://hetzner.cloud/?ref=uFdrF8nsdGMc) cloud VPS only for 5.88 € per month